Michael-Boethas/cristina/README.md

 ## How It Works

 - Frontend: The Next.js app fetches content from the Strapi API, using a combination of SSG for better performance and SEO, and CSR for interactive components.
+SSG also solves the free tier spin down issues on hosting providers.

 - Backend: The backend is powered by Strapi CMS, which provides a user-friendly admin panel for content management.
 The Strapi API is connected to a PostgreSQL database for data storage and Cloudinary for media storage.